Brush it Off

 While your artificial lawn is protected against damage caused by frost, areas of heavy snowfall should be allowed to melt naturally.
 Removing compressed snow and ice can be damaging or cause thinning of artificial grass blades.

 - Avoid sharp or pointy objects coming into contact with your synthetic lawn - this includes broken glass, stiletto shoes and rugby or football studded boots

 - Never use hard chemicals or strong detergents like bleach on your lawn.
 Hot soapy water is enough to clean stubborn stains

 - Make sure you keep your chewing gum and adhesives well away from your synthetic lawn

 - Keep motor vehicles off the artificial grass, except for wheelbarrows, bicycles and wheelchairs which are fine on it

-- Don't keep/use sources of heat on the artificial grass (or too near to it).
-Smoking, bonfires and fireworks are all no-goes and barbecues are best done of safe, solid surfaces like gravel or slabs
+- Don't keep or use sources of heat on the artificial grass (or too near to it).
+Smoking, bonfires and fireworks are all no-goes and barbecues are best done on safe, solid surfaces like gravel or slabs

 - Watch out for the damage children and pets can do to artificial lawns.
 Dogs will normally be put off digging in the presence of artificial grass but on the odd occasion they do dig, they run the risk of ripping the underlay.
 Similarly, if children purposely pick off blades of synthetic grass your lawn will look bald because the grass won't grow back.
 An artificial lawn is ideal for kids and pets but make sure you pay attention to how they treat it

-These are just a few, simple steps to maintaining an artificial lawn so it stays in top condition, for longer.
-If you have any other queries on how to care for yours or if you would like to discuss the benefits of artificial grass in more detail then get in touch with the Artificial Lawn Company today - we're always happy to help with any questions or queries you may have!
+These are just a few simple steps to maintaining an artificial lawn so it stays in top condition for longer.
+If you have any other queries about how to care for yours or if you would like to discuss the benefits of artificial grass in more detail, then get in touch with the Artificial Lawn Company today - we're always happy to help with any questions or queries you may have!